intersimone999/pyqtws/README.md

 - Run `pip install dist/*.whl`

 ## Run
-To run Silos you can run the shell script `silos`, specifying:
+To run a silo, you can run the shell script `silo`, specifying:

 - The name of the app that you want to run.
 The app must be in the `pyqtws/apps` folder and its name must be in lowercase;
-- The URL that you want to open; in that case, Silos will open the URL with the most suited app or the default web browser.
+- The URL that you want to open; in that case, the script will open the URL with the most suited app or the default web browser, based on its scope.

 Examples:
 - To open Netflix, run `python main.py -a Netflix` or `python main.py --app Netflix`
 - To open a YouTube video with a given URL, run `python main.py "https://www.youtube.com/watch?v=2MpUj-Aua48"`

 ## Features
-The installed Silos allows you to easily create an embedded version of an online webapp.
+Silos allows you to easily create an embedded version of an online webapp.
-A Silos webapp features a context menu that can be activated with a right click anywhere.
+A silo features a context menu that can be activated with a right click anywhere.
 This menu allows to go back, to go to the home of the webapp and to reload the page.

 Each app is completely isolated from the others: it will have its own cache, cookies and storage.

-To run qtws it is necessary to specify a configuration file which gives instructions about the webapp that needs to be run.
+To run a silo, it is necessary to specify a configuration file which gives instructions about the webapp that needs to be run.
 This is an example for YouTube:

 ```json
 {